daguro/stm32f3_discovery/README.md

 The first command run is help.

-The second command run is dump nad it shows memory dump as 32 bit entities and as bytes.
+The second command run is dump and it shows memory dump as 32 bit entities and as bytes.

 The third command run is the probe command.
 The probe command is pointed at a region of SRAM not used by the program.
 The + key increments the address, the - key decrements it.
 Hitting the carriage-return causes the location to be read again.
 A period or q ends the probe.
 This paradigm is used for register accesses in the MPU devices and attached devices.